zhrexx/okoshko/README.md

 ## What is Okoshko?

-A lightweight yet powerful, highly portable window library that gives you direct framebuffer access for software rendering.
-No GPU dependencies.
+A lightweight yet powerful, highly portable window library that takes advance of Software Rendering for minimal amound of platform-dependent code which increases portability.

 ## Philosophy

 **Okoshko** is built around a few core principles:

-- **Straightforward** — Minimal API surface, obvious behavior, no surprises
+- **Straightforward** — Simple/Obvious API (you should take one look into okoshko.h and understand it fully), obvious behavior, no surprises
-- **Portable** — Write once, run anywhere (Windows, macOS, Linux)
+- **Portable** — Write once, run anywhere (Currently Windows, macOS, Linux)
-- **Fast** — Efficient rendering with direct framebuffer access
+- **Fast** — Be fast
 - **Joyful** — Simple things should be simple, complex things should be possible

 ## Perfect For / Where should be used